AWS cloud practitioner notes - EC2

 Modules 2 - Elastic load balancing (ELB)

-Load balancing distributes incoming application traffic accross multiple resources and its built on regional construct, it runs on regional level.
+Load balancing distributes incoming application traffic across multiple resources and its built on regional construct, it runs on regional level.
 The ELB has the following characteristics:

 - High performance